syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Clear

-Clear all the threaded comments from the threaded comments collection using the **Clear** method.
+The following code clears all the threaded comments from the threaded comments collection using the **Clear** method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}